sqlpad/sqlpad/docs/authentication.md

 Once an initial admin account has been created, all future users must be added by an admin within the users page.
 Other users may also be given admin rights, allowing them to add/edit database connections and add/modify/remove SQLPad users.

-If for whatever reason you lose admin rights, and the last-admin-standing won't give you admin rights back, you can reinstate them to yourself by running
+If for whatever reason you lose admin rights, and the last-admin-standing won't give you admin rights back, you can reinstate them to yourself by setting environment variable `SQLPAD_ADMIN=yourEmailAddress@domain.com`.

-`sqlpad --admin yourEmailAddress@domain.com`

-Local authentication can be disabled by setting `disableUserpassAuth` to `true`.
+Local authentication can be disabled by setting `SQLPAD_DISABLE_USERPASS_AUTH=true`.

 ## No Authentication

 ?> Available as of `4.2.0`

 SQLPad can be configured to run without any authentication at all.
-This can be enabled by setting `disableAuth` to `true`.
+This can be enabled by setting `DISABLE_AUTH` to `true`.

-If enabled, `disableAuthDefaultRole` is used to assign admin or editor role to users.
-You'd want to configure connections via configuration file or environment variables if `disableAuthDefaultRole` is `editor`.
+If enabled, `SQLPAD_DISABLE_AUTH_DEFAULT_ROLE` is used to assign admin or editor role to users.
+Set to `editor` if you want to restrict SQLPad to connections defined via configuration.

 ## Auth Proxy